blumareks/Swift-Watson-Guis/README.md

 Build target.
 In the "Build Phases" tab, add a new Copy Files Phase and set its destination to "Frameworks".
 Copy all the frameworks that have been added one by one.

-Section in Build Phases: "Copy Files":
+Section in Build Phases: "Copy Files" - Add all of the frameworks you added to Xcode to the Copy Files Phase - see the result below:

 ![alt text](https://2.bp.blogspot.com/-6-KWU48Y97w/VwB6SOToE0I/AAAAAAAAAnY/ygiZvHNGY5scrAxh7DGBdhAV12gnmdVWg/s1600/Screenshot%2B2016-04-02%2B19.00.29.png "Copy Files")